How Much Money Do You Need to Make to Be a Foster Parent?

 Final Thoughts

 Fostering a child does not require you to be wealthy, but you must show financial stability.
 The stipend helps with costs, but foster parents should be prepared to cover some expenses out of pocket.
-If you’re interested in fostering, contact your local agency to learn about the specific financial requirements in your state.
+Always consider how much it costs to foster a child when planning your budget.
+Contact your local agency to learn your state’s requirements.